Minutes of the Van Wert City Council

 COMMITTEE REPORTS

-FINANCE: Mrs. Ringwald made a motion to accept the Then & Now as presented by the city auditor.
-Agler seconded; all concurred.
+FINANCE: Ringwald made a motion to pass the Then & Now’s suggested by the city auditor.
+Kallas seconded; all concurred.

 STREETS AND ALLEYS: No report.